mixpanel/docs/pages/docs/tracking/how-tos/identifying-users.md

 If you are on Original ID Merge, we do have a [`$merge`](https://developer.mixpanel.com/reference/identity-merge) API call that can merge two `$user_id`s.
 Note: this can add significant complexity to your implementation, and has been removed in Simplified ID Merge.

 ### How long does it take for the `$device_id` -> `$user_id` mapping to take effect?
-For debugging purposes, the Activity Feed view of a single user is updated in real-time (<1 minute delay).
+For debugging purposes, the Activity Feed view of a single user is updated in real-time (<1-minute delay).
 You can get to the Activity Feed by navigating to [Users](https://mixpanel.com/report/users) and selecting a given user.

-It may take up to 24 hours for this mapping to propogate to all other parts of the system.
-This means that in some cases, when analyzing a funnel that spans pre-login and post-login behavior in real-time, some may be shown as dropped-off, even though they're performed the conversion event.
+It may take up to 24 hours for this mapping to propagate to all other parts of the system.
+This means that, in some cases, when analyzing a funnel that spans pre-login and post-login behavior in real-time, some may be shown as dropped-off, even though they're performed the conversion event.

 ### How does this relate to User Profiles?
 [User Profiles](/docs/tracking/how-tos/user-profiles) are set directly on `$distinct_ids`, not on `$user_ids` or `$device_ids`.
 We recommend waiting until after a user is identified before setting user profile properties.

-It is possible to set user profile properties for un-identified users by sending the profile updates to `$distinct_id=$device:<device-id>`.
+It is possible to set user profile properties for unidentified users by sending the profile updates to `$distinct_id=$device:<device-id>`.
 However, user profile properties are not preserved when `$device_ids` are linked to `$user_ids`, so any properties set before the IDs became linked will need to be set again using `$distinct_id=<user-id>` once the user is identified.

 ### Is it possible to merge two `$user_ids`?
 We don't recommend doing this in general, as it adds complexity to your identity resolution strategy.
-Instead we recommend having a single, unchanging `$user_id` for each user and pointing all other IDs for that user to that single `$user_id`.
+Instead, we recommend having a single, unchanging `$user_id` for each user and pointing all other IDs for that user to that single `$user_id`.

 ### How should I link identified IDs from 3rd-party systems?
 Attribution providers (like Appsflyer, Adjust, and Branch) use Mixpanel's SDK properly to set `$device_id` to whichever ID they use for attribution.

 For cohort syncs out to 3rd-party systems, we recommend designating a user property with the identifier of the user in that third-party system.
 More details are in our integrations docs; for example, see our [doc on exporting cohorts to Braze](/docs/other-bits/cohort-syncs/braze#matching-mixpanel-and-braze-users).
-If those integrations are bidirectional (eg: they send events _back_ to Mixpanel), it's best to ensure that the user ID in both Mixpanel and that 3rd-party system are the same so that those events are sent to the correct user.
+If those integrations are bidirectional (eg: they send events _back_ to Mixpanel), it's best to ensure that the user ID in both Mixpanel and the 3rd-party system is the same so that those events are sent to the correct user.

 ### What is the status of Mixpanel's legacy `alias` method?
 Prior to March 2020, the only way to connect users together was the `.alias()` method.
 This was very limited and was not retroactive; this meant that if a user used two devices and then logged in, you would lose activity for the user from one of the devices.

-If you set up Mixpanel prior to 2020, you may have implemented with the `alias()` method.
+If you set up Mixpanel prior to 2020, you may have implemented using the `alias()` method.
 Alias is still supported in its original state and we have preserved its documentation [here](https://github.com/mixpanel/docs/blob/main/legacy/aliases.md), but if you want to revisit your identity management strategy, we recommend setting up a new Mixpanel project and using the best practices outlined in this guide.

 ### Why is there a `$identity_failure_reason` and `$distinct_id_before_identity` in my event?
 The `$identity_failure_reason` property will be populated with a value `errAnonDistinctIdAssignedAlready` if the `$device_id` passed was already linked to another `$user_id`.
 The `$device_id` will be ignored and the `$user_id`, in the same event, will be used as the `distinct_id` for the event.